 The Almond Cardamom Scones are perfect as a part of breakfast or tea.
 These drop scones are flavored with freshly ground cardamom and chopped almonds.
 They were also a great activity to cook with the kids, especially since the shaping only required using an ice cream scoop to drop the batter onto the baking sheets.

-Sometimes you just want a batch of Chocolate Chip Cookies and Beatrice’s definitely did not disappoint.
+Sometimes you just want a batch of Chocolate Chip Cookies and Beatrice’s definitely did the trick.
 These cookies are perfect for the holiday baking season with semisweet chocolate chips and chopped pecans (or walnuts).
 Beatrice also includes tips for making the perfect cookies including butter versus shortening, the use of baking powder and baking soda, and which baking sheets are the best for even browning.

 Grandmother's Sugar Cookies